 See my section above for more info, but the short answer is: ANY!
 There are loads of different types out there and you can't really go wrong.
 That said, I like to use artisan cheeses on my board as they look beautiful and have been aged to enhance flavour.

 From most homeware stores, but you can also just use a chopping board, a large plate or even some parchment paper (see my tips above).
 Use what you have!

-Like this?
-Click here for more Vegan Holiday Recipes.
+Looking for food for celebrations/gatherings?
+Click here for Vegan Holiday Recipes.

 Vegan Cheese Board (Charcuterie Board)

 - 1 large wooden chopping board, marble platter or plate